-A student who is on leave of absence from the SSOM is not considered a matriculated student.
-SSOM will not assume any responsibility for any student who is not matriculated and cannot officially be involved in any effort by the student to obtain credit towards the M.D. degree granted by the SSOM.
-In addition, a student on a leave of absence is not covered by the SSOM's malpractice insurance umbrella provided for matriculated, tuition- paying students.
+A student who is on leave of absence from the SSOM is not considered an enrolled student.
+Therefore, SSOM will not assume any responsibility for any student who is not enrolled and cannot officially be involved in any effort by the student to obtain credit towards the MD degree granted by the SSOM.
+In addition, a student on a leave of absence is not covered by the SSOM's malpractice insurance umbrella provided for matriculated, tuition-paying students.

-Withdrawal:
+Withdrawal

-A student wishing to withdraw from the SSOM must meet with the Dean for Medical Student Affairs and sign a written withdrawal form.
-The student will receive written acknowledgment from the Dean for Medical Student Affairs.
+A student wishing to withdraw from the SSOM must meet with the Dean of Medical Student Affairs, or their assigned delegate and sign a written withdrawal form.
+The student will receive written acknowledgment from the Dean of Medical Student Affairs.
 Formal withdrawal from the SSOM is not complete until the withdrawal form has been returned to the Registrar's office.
 Upon withdrawal, an individual ceases to be a student at the SSOM.
-If, for any purpose, an individual wishes to continue their medical education at the SSOM following withdrawal, they will need to reapply by formal application process through the Office of Admissions.
+If for any purpose, an individual wishes to continue their medical education at the SSOM following withdrawal, they will need to reapply by formal application process through the Office of Admissions.